 The Political Theory track requires 30 hours of coursework, including the following:

-Political Science electives - 9-15 hours, chosen in consultation with the student's advisor.
+Political Science electives - 6-12 hours, depending on capstone choice, chosen in consultation with the student's advisor.

 Capstone - 1-6 hours, chosen from: